 Should I Accept the Insurance Company’s Settlement Offer?

 It is never a good idea to accept an insurance company’s settlement offer without first reviewing it with your brain injury lawyer.
 Brain injuries often have the most significant impact on a victim’s life.
 It is more than the damages you have suffered now.
 It is important to consider the ways your life will continue to be affected by your brain injury well into the future when calculating the value of your claim.

 This is important, as the insurance company will be looking for opportunities to reduce your compensation wherever possible.
 Since brain injuries are so expensive, the insurance company is going to be looking for chances to reduce their profit loss.
 It will be up to your attorney to ensure that the insurance company is held accountable for their financial obligation.

 Even though the insurance company made you an offer, that does not mean that the insurance company’s settlement offer is valid or reasonable.
 In fact, if the insurance company made you an offer quickly, you can almost guarantee that your claim is worth far more.
 They believe they can tempt you into accepting an offer that is far less than you deserve, because they know that you need access to compensation, and you need it now.

 You can avoid being taken advantage of by advantageous insurance companies by having your brain injury attorney handle the negotiations process on your behalf.
 That way, you do not have to settle for less than you deserve.

 Loncar Lyon Jenkins Can Handle Your Tyler Brain Injury Case

 If you or a loved one suffered a brain injury, contact our Tyler office.
 We have been helping people since 1988, and now, we want to help you.
-For a free consultation, call Loncar Lyon Jenkins at (800) 777-7777.
+For a free consultation, call Loncar Lyon Jenkins or fill out our contact form today.